 Anyone who rides will know exactly what I’m talking about, but as a twenty-one-year-old nerd who’d never ridden (legally) on pavement, I was clueless.
-Nonetheless, four minutes down the road I passed another guy on a motorcycle.
+Nonetheless, four minutes down the road I passed a guy on motorcycle going the other direction.
 He was on a big Harley-Davidson.
 Skull cap, black sunglasses, leather chaps, riding vest, permanent scowl framed by a handlebar mustache.
 You know, the kind of guy you’d expect at a sketchy roadside bar shooting pool.
-But as we passed, he dropped his left hand from the high handlebars it was resting on and casually extended a couple fingers my way before carrying on his way.
+But as we passed, he dropped his left hand from the high handlebars and casually extended a couple fingers my way before carrying on his way.

 Wait, what the heck?
 Did he just wave at me?